-Marlin Steel offers manufactures custom wire forms that use polymer coatings to enhance their resistance to specific chemicals, or to protect parts from being scuffed by a solid metal surface.
-Recently, a manufacturer specializing in metal stamping, etching, and plating processes reached out to Marlin for a custom wire basket for holding parts through both ultrasonic cleaning and solvent-based vapor cleaning processes.
+Marlin Steel manufactures custom wire forms that use polymer coatings to enhance their resistance to specific chemicals, or to protect parts from being scuffed by a solid metal surface.
+Recently, a manufacturer specializing in metal stamping, etching, and plating processes reached out to Marlin for a custom wire basket for holding parts through both ultrasonic cleaning and solvent-based vapor-cleaning processes.

 The parts that the basket would hold included a series of metal plates that were 9.14” x 6.88” x 0.002”.
-Each basket needed to be able to hold 50 of these plates in place through the client’s parts washing processes while meeting tolerances of +/- 0.1”.
+Each basket needed to hold 50 of these plates in place through parts washing processes while meeting tolerances of +/- 0.1”.

-In this particular application, the client specified a desire to use a Halar coating.
+In this application, the client specified a desire for a Halar coating.
 What is Halar, and how did it affect the design and performance of this coated wire basket?

 What is Halar?